Altaflux/agent-mimir/README.md

                     communicationWhitelist: ['MR_CHEF'], //The list of agents it is allowed to talk to.
                     chatHistory: {
                         tokenLimit: 4000, //Maximum number of tokens that can be used by the chat.
 4000 by default.
-                        conversationTokenThreshold: 75, //Percentage threshold of the tokens used by the chat before summarizing.
-75% by default.
+                        conversationTokenThreshold: 75, //Percentage of chat history messages to summarize.
+Setting this to a value lower than 100% helps the agent keep better context of newer parts of the conversation.
                     },
                     plugins: [
                             new CodeInterpreterPluginFactory(),